forhadnmsu/e1039-analysis/AnaRealDst/README.md

 # e1039-analysis/AnaRealDst (HV-Efficiency Branch)
-The primary uses of this module is to do high voltage optimizations for all the hodoscopes.
-This one has been developed from the basic detector analysis module [AnaRealDst](https://github.com/E1039-Collaboration/e1039-analysis), and has been extended and further developed for the high-voltage-scanning and the efficiency study.
+The primary uses of this module is to do the high voltage optimizations and efficiency study for all the hodoscope planes.
+This module has been developed from the basic detector analysis module [AnaRealDst](https://github.com/E1039-Collaboration/e1039-analysis).

 ## Produces to get histograms and ntuple.